Program overview

 • Mechanical Tester: Conduct tests on mechanical systems and components to ensure they meet specifications and standards.

-• Junior Engineering Technologist: Assist in the design and development of engineering projects, working under the supervision of professional engineers.
+• Junior Engineering Technologist: Assist professional engineers in the design, development, and testing of mechanical systems.

-• Assistant to Professional Engineers: Support engineers in various tasks, including project management, design, and documentation.
+• Assistant to Professional Engineers: Support engineers in project management, documentation, and technical analysis.

 • CAD Operator: Create and modify technical drawings and plans using computer-aided design software.